rlucente-se-jboss/elytron-examples/README.md

 [intranet-test-certs](https://github.com/rlucente-se-jboss/intranet-test-certs) project.

 # Prerequisites
-Please make sure that the `certs` and the `dist` directories are populated according to their respective README.md.
+Clone this repository to your workstation and then make sure that the `certs` and the `dist` directories are populated according to their respective README.md files.